Registering a food business

 Will I need to pay inspection fees?

-Food businesses are subject to inspection fees which are charged in accordance with our fees and charges.
+Food businesses are subject to inspection fees, in accordance with our fees and charges.

 Do I need a Food Safety Supervisor?